© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Grovely Ditch is a scheduled monument protected by Historic England under reference 1005584.
 View the official record →

-Grovely Ditch is a linear earthwork located in Wiltshire, England, forming part of the extensive defensive or territorial systems of the Neolithic or Bronze Age period.
+Grovely Ditch is a linear earthwork monument located in Wiltshire, England, comprising a substantial ditch with associated bank running across the landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005584.

 Grovely Ditch is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005584.